Difference Between 401(K) vs Roth IRA

 Roth IRA

-In 2019, the maximum annual contribution for those under the age of 50 was $6,000, up from $5,500 in 2018.
-Those age 50 and up can contribute an additional $1,000 for a total of $7,000/$6,500 per year.
+In 2019, the maximum annual contribution for those under 50 was $6,000, up from $5,500 in 2018.
+Those aged 50 and up can contribute an additional $1,000 for a total of $7,000/$6,500 per year.
 Individuals who earn more than $137,000 per year in 2019 ($135,000 for 2018) – or $203,000/$199,000 for those married filing jointly – are ineligible to contribute.
-Below those limits, there is a phase-out income group for whom partial contributions are possible.
+Below those limits is a phase-out income group for whom partial contributions are possible.
 The range for 2019 is $122,000 to $137,000 ($120,000-$135,000 in 2018) for individuals and $193,000-$203,000 ($189,000-$199,000 in 2018) for those married filing jointly.

-Benefits of Roth IRA:
+Benefits of Roth IRA

 - This scheme gives you the freedom to choose the brokerage firm and also the investment options as opposed to 401(K).

-Head to Head Comparison Between 401(K) vs Roth IRA (Infographics)
+Head To Head Comparison Between 401(K) vs Roth IRA (Infographics)

 Below is the top 6 difference between 401(K) vs Roth IRA: